Audio Magazines on Digital Cartridge

 The digital cartridges are much more expensive than cassettes, and NLS will be reusing them to continue to provide audio magazines.
 Please do not throw away any NLS magazines (including Talking Book Topics) on digital cartridge as you may have done with your past cassette magazines.
-You need to return your digital magazines to the producer (not the Talking Book and Braille Library).
+You need to return your digital magazines to the producer (not to TBBL).
 The producer address can be found on the flip side of the address card that is inserted in the red magazine mailing container.

 Talking Book Topics

-Please remember that Talking Book Topics in audio format is now produced only on digital cartridge, and is considered a magazine subscription that must now be returned to the producer.
+Please remember that Talking Book Topics, if received on digital cartridge, is considered a magazine subscription that must now be returned to the producer.
 Online versions of current and previous Talking Book Topics catalogsare also available.